ewanzd/SummaryCreator/README.md

 # SummaryCreator

-SummaryCreator collects time serie data from `.csv` and meteo data from `.xml` file.
-Then the tool evaluates and writes the result in a `.xlsx` file.
+SummaryCreator collects time series data from `.csv` and meteorological data from `.xml` files, evaluates them and writes the result to an `.xlsx` file.

 ## Requirements